Peter R. Holland

 Drawing upon numerical trajectory-based methods for solving the Schrödinger equation, and upon methods of hydrodynamics, Holland showed in 2004 how the time evolution of the wavefunction could be derived exactly from the dynamical evolution of a congruence of spacetime trajectories.
 The method achieves the same result as Richard Feynman's path integral formulation (the mapping of the initial wavefunction through time) but, instead of using Feynman's 'all possible paths' between two points, it employs at most one path.
 This is a considerable conceptual advantage in understanding quantum motion and is potentially a computational benefit too.
 Another difference with Feynman is that, while the trajectories do the job of evolving the quantum system in time, the initial wavefunction is integral to the trajectory dynamical equations, as it provides the initial density and the initial velocity.
-Using Riemannian geometry Holland formulated this method in very general terms that includes as special cases quantum many-particle systems and spin.
-He has applied it to other field theories such as electromagnetism and second-order wave equations.
+Using Riemannian geometry Holland formulated this method in very general terms that include as special cases quantum many-particle systems and spin.
+He has applied it to other field theories, such as electromagnetism and second-order wave equations.

 Holland has published many peer-reviewed articles on the foundations of physics including the quantum potential, quantum hydrodynamics, quantum field theory, symmetries, hidden-variables theories, quantum back-reaction, quantum Hamilton-Jacobi theory, classical-like quantum systems, and the history of physics.